 Statement on Anti-harassment

 The Psychonomic Society is an inclusive and welcoming organization, and our meeting should reflect those values.
 Conference attendees and visitors should enjoy freedom of speech, freedom of thought, and freedom from harassment of all kinds.
-Recent events in the media remind us that academic settings are ones where we must be especially vigilant.
+Recent events in the media remind us that academic settings are where we must be especially vigilant.
 As a scientific society, we do not want to police behavior, nor do we wish to dampen the professional and personal interactions that are so important to our meeting.
 But we do encourage members to take into account others’ perspectives and consider how a question, comment, or invitation might be received when there is a power differential between parties.
 No attendee should feel vulnerable to harassment at our meetings, or feel that they are enduring a climate of fear or hostility.
-Let’s all work together to ensure that our values of inclusion, respect, and professionalism are ones that are enjoyed by all of our members and attendees.
+Let’s all work together to ensure that our values of inclusion, respect, and professionalism are philosophies that are enjoyed by all of our members and attendees.

 The Psychonomic Society wishes to ensure that no individual is excluded because of the absence of auxiliary aids or services identified in the Americans with Disabilities Act.
 If you require special assistance at the meeting, please complete the appropriate section of the online registration form or e-mail email@example.com.